Ben Hart (Australian footballer)

 Benjamin Hart (born 9 July 1974) is a former professional Australian rules footballer who played for the Adelaide Football Club in the Australian Football League.
 He was an assistant coach with the Collingwood Football Club from 2012 to 2016.

 Early career

 Ben Hart made his debut in the SANFL for North Adelaide in a semi final in 1990 at 16 years of age, he went on to combine his college commitments with those of the North Adelaide Roosters until he was selected by the Crows in 1992.

-In 1992, Hart made his debut in the Adelaide Crows side direct from the 1st XVIII Rostrevor College team, and made an immediate impact as a defender, playing all 22 games (and booting 3 goals).
+Hart was wearing his Rostrevor College uniform when the 16-year-old Year 12 student was first introduced to the media in 1991.
+A year later, in 1992, Hart made his debut in the Adelaide Crows side direct from the 1st XVIII Rostrevor College team, he became the youngest ever Crow on AFL debut (17 years, 256 days).
+Hart made an immediate impact as a defender, playing all 22 games (and booting 3 goals).
 The then 18-year-old Hart won All-Australian selection that year and repeated that feat in 1993.

 Records

 In early 2005, Hart passed the Adelaide games record, overtaking Nigel Smart with 279 games.
 In early 2006 Hart reached another milestone, by becoming the first Adelaide Crows player to join the exclusive 300 games club.
 Hart had been in superb form early in 2006 but suffered his first major injury, a broken arm vs Richmond in Round 8 of 2006, making his return in Round 16.
 He was again injured in Round 21, ending his season and his career.